glonorce/file-converter/README.md

 *   **Architecture & Logic:** The "Healer" algorithms, chunking strategies, and robust error handling were designed by the human engineer.
 *   **Implementation:** The code execution was handled by AI under strict architectural guidance.

+## ⚠️ Known Limitations

+- **Complex Tables:** Tables with 10+ columns, merged cells, or color-coded (heat-map) styling may not extract with 100% accuracy.
+- **Font Encoding Issues:** Some PDFs have improperly encoded Turkish characters (ş, ğ, ı, ü, ö, ç).
+The Healer corrects most errors but cannot guarantee 100% accuracy.
+- **Recommendation:** Manually review the printout for critical documents.

 ## 👤 Author / Yazar